-Is GM really worth this low?
+Is GM really worth this much?
 Let’s take a look.

-These ratios will be analyzed over multiple years and the respective historical valuation will be compared with the current valuation to find out how far the current valuation has gone with respect to its historical values.
+We will track these ratios over multiple years and find out how far the current valuations have grown with respect to their historical valuations.

 GM’s Market Capitalization

-Before diving into the ratios, let’s have a quick look at General Motors’ market capitalization which is shown in the chart above over the past 5 years from 2015 to 2020.
+Before diving into the ratios, let’s have a quick look at General Motors’ market capitalization which is shown in the chart above for the period from 2015 to 2021.

 GM’s Market Cap to Revenue Ratio